 Welcome To Heartland Equine Rescue, Inc.

 Our rescue works to assist Equine in need in/around the Southern Indiana area and surrounding states.
+We work with Law Enforcement and Individual Owners.
+We take in any breed of equine.

 Our Mission